Black-hole ringdown with templates capturing spin precession: A reanalysis of GW190521: Ringdown model

 \subsubsection{Mode amplitudes}

-For the mode amplitudes, we adopt the $7$-dimensional model \texttt{Prec7dq10\_20M}, first presented in Ref.~\cite{2025PhRvD.112d4058N} by some of the authors and implemented in the \texttt{postmerger} python package~\cite{postmerger}.
-This model was obtained by training a GPR model~\cite{2006gpml.book.....R} on a subset of precessing, quasi-circular NR simulations from the 2019 Simulating eXtreme Spacetimes (SXS) catalog~\cite{2019CQGra..36s5006B}.
-GPR is a non-parametric Bayesian method that represents data as a distribution over functions, providing both mean predictions and associated uncertainties.
+For the QNM amplitudes, we adopt the seven-dimensional model \texttt{Prec7dq10\_20M}, first presented in Ref.~\cite{2025PhRvD.112d4058N} by some of the authors and implemented in the \textsc{postmerger} python package~\cite{postmerger}.
+This model was obtained by training a GPR~\cite{2006gpml.book.....R} on a subset of precessing, quasicircular NR simulations from the 2019 Simulating eXtreme Spacetimes (SXS) catalog~\cite{2019CQGra..36s5006B}.
+GPR is a nonparametric Bayesian method that represents data as a distribution over functions, providing both mean predictions and associated uncertainties.

 The model parameter space is defined by $\{\delta, \boldsymbol{\chi}_1,\boldsymbol{\chi}_2\}$, where